splynx/powerlynx-doc/system/data-plans.md

 # Data plans

 Data plans are offering subscription templates describing how customers can access the network and what limitations they will have.
-Limitations can be network speed, traffic amount limitations, online time, and plan availability depending on the day of the week or time.
+Limitations can be network speed, traffic amount limitations, online time, number of devices connected and plan availability depending on the day of the week or time.
 Tariff plans in Powerlynx are templates for [vouchers](/system/vouchers.md) used for granting users network access.

 You can view the list of all data plans and create a new one on the **Data plans** main menu section.